Back to all blogs

 The 9am Recommendation

-We generally recommend that you collect your blood sample at around 9am.
-Hormones follow a "diurnal rhythm," meaning their levels rise and fall naturally throughout a 24-hour cycle.
-TSH levels, in particular, tend to be higher in the early morning.
-By testing at 9am, you ensure consistency, making it easier to compare your results over time or against standard reference ranges.
+We recommend collecting your sample around 9am.
+Hormones follow a "diurnal rhythm," and TSH levels tend to be higher in the early morning.
+Consistency makes it easier to compare results over time.

 Collection Methods